dbissell6/DFIR/PICO_Walkthroughs.md

 # Whitepages

-blank txt file, open with hexedit see a pattern, use python to convert byes to binary then binary back to ascii 2 they are being sent as single len=1 data
+blank txt file, open with hexedit see a pattern, use python to convert bytes to binary then binary back to ascii 2
+they are being sent as single len=1 data
 ![[Pasted image 20230213173514.png]]
 ![[Pasted image 20230213173523.png]]
 ```